selfish/Github-Sourcetree/README.md

-# Github-Sourcetree
+# Github Clone in Sourcetree
-A Chrome extension to add cloning in Sourcetree for GitHub
+Clone GitHub repositories in sourcetree with a single click.